 The University of Washington sponsors 96 ACGME (Accreditation Council for Graduate Medical Education)-accredited residency and clinical fellowship programs, and two ABOG (American Board of Obstetrics and Gynecology)-accredited fellowships.
 Information on a select number of programs is below.
 All available opportunities can be found at the Residency and Clinical Fellowship Program.

 The Residency Training Program in Obstetrics and Gynecology (ObGyn) is a fully approved, integrated, four-year program fulfilling the requirements for board certification in this specialty.
 It is structured so that residents assume increasing responsibility as they progress through the program with specified objectives to be achieved on each rotation.
-Inpatient and outpatient facilities at the University of Washington Medical Center (UWMC), Women's Health Care Center (Roosevelt), Harborview Medical Center (HMC), Virginia Mason Medical Center (VAMC), Swedish Hospital Medical Center, Seattle Cancer Care Alliance, VA Puget Sound, and Yakima Valley Memorial Hospital are utilized for residency training.
+Inpatient and outpatient facilities at the University of Washington Medical Center (UWMC), Women's Health Care Center (Roosevelt), Harborview Medical Center (HMC), Virginia Mason Medical Center (VAMC), Swedish Hospital Medical Center, VA Puget Sound, and Yakima Valley Memorial Hospital are utilized for residency training.

 International Applicants: The UW ObGyn Residency Program accepts foreign national physicians who meet UW Eligibility and Selection requirements into its accredited residency program.
 The UW GME office supports and administers J-1 visa applications with sponsorship by the ECFMG (Educational Commission for Foreign Medical Graduates) for residents and fellows.
 The UW does not generally provide H-1B sponsorship for residents in its clinical training programs unless the resident is otherwise ineligible for a J-1 visa.